awsdocs/amazon-chime-administration-guide/doc_source/pair-device.md

-# Pairing the device<a name="pair-device"></a>
+# Pairing a Dolby device<a name="pair-device"></a>

-Depending on whether you are setting up the device in a shared room or for a single user, perform one of the following procedures\.
+Depending on whether you are setting up a Dolby device in a shared room or for a single user, perform one of the following procedures\.

-**To pair the device for a shared conference room**
+**To pair a Dolby device for a shared conference room**

 1. Open a browser window on your laptop or phone, then go to [https://app\.chime\.aws/pair/input](https://app.chime.aws/pair/input)\.